 If you have mouth trauma from a work-related incident, contacting Dr. Suway is your best avenue for handling your workers’ comp claim for dental work.
 You will be cared for with excellence and compassion.
 Your forms will be filed promptly and accurately.
 Most importantly, your injuries will be addressed without delay to alleviate your pain.

 Was Your Mouth Injured on the Job?

 Some occupations have environments which can be more conducive to work-related mouth trauma.
 Among these are jobs involving mechanics, construction, cleaning, health care, food service and agriculture.
-Mouth trauma can be the result of a vehicle accident, machinery malfunction, workplace violence, slip and fall or falling object.
+Mouth trauma can be the result of a vehicle accident, machinery malfunction, falling object, and slip and fall accidents.
 If you incurred mouth trauma while you were working, you can file a workers’ compensation claim for your dental injuries.

 Many job-related injuries occurring above the neck involve some type of mouth trauma.
 It can be related to tooth damage such as having a tooth knocked out, chipped or broken.
 It could also be related to jaw trauma.
 An injury that involves the temporomandibular joint can produce lasting problems if not addressed in a timely fashion.

 Since mouth trauma can have effects that are not immediately visible, it is vital that you be examined by a dentist as soon as possible.
 Provide all the information you can about the injury.

 Teeth which have sustained damage or that have been knocked out will require immediate attention for optimum results.
 Damage to teeth such as cracks, chips or breakage may require bonding and/or a dental crown.
 A tooth that has been knocked out needs to be replaced.
 This may require a dental implant.